ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * [display the graph visualization][how-to-graph] and check:
      - derived values and dependencies (relations, i.e. graph edges) are correct
      - value states before and after the transaction are correct
   - as a last resort, [follow the KV Scheduler as it walks through the graph][graph-walk] during the transaction processing.
 Attempt to locate the point where it diverges from the expected path.
-The descriptor of the value where this occurs is likely to have bug(s)
+The descriptor of the value where this occurs is likely to contain bug(s)

 ---

 ### Commonly Returned Errors

  * <a name="retrieve-failed"></a>
-   **`value (...) has invalid type for key: ...`;Transaction Error**
+   **`value (...) has invalid type for key: ...`; Transaction Error**
       - mismatch between the proto message registered with the model and the value type name defined for the [descriptor adapter][descriptor-adapter]

 ---